-3. TRAINING PROVIDER ELIGIBILITY PROCEDURE
+3. Training Provider Eligibility Procedure

 WDD issued a Change 1 to the ETP policy on July 3, 2018.
-This new policy replaced the Kumuao website, which was in on a separate site with a site accessible from the WDD homepage.
-The ETP module has been added. so that the ETP list will be accessible from that system (HireNet) starting in 2022.
+This new policy replaced the Kumuao website, which was a separate site accessible from the WDD homepage.
+The ETP List is now integrated into the WDD website: (Workforce Development Council | Eligible Training Provider List (hawaii.gov).

-The new Eligible Training Provider module will give authorized training providers a secure portal to register and apply for recognition as an Eligible Training Provider.
-Providers will be able to create or modify course information guided by a wizard that prompts providers to provide key data on their institution and to create and submit programs for WIOA certification.
-The system will also allow providers to report participant enrollment and outcomes.
 In WIOA Bulletin 38-20, a policy was established for the submission of Student Data by Eligible Training Providers for Program Years 2018 and 2019, allowing for the establishment of a secure data collection tool and data submission guidelines.
+A previous waiver to collect all student data has lapsed.